sociomantic-tsunami/neptune/doc/library-maintainer.rst

 4. The release notes should contain a link to the milestone which corresponds to the release, plus one of the following:

-   * For patch releases, links to the issues fixed in the release (or the PRs which fixed the issues), along with a one-line description of what was fixed (e.g. the PR or issue title).
+   * For patch releases, links to the issues fixed in the release (or the PRs which fixed the issues), along with the full release notes text including detailed explanations about the importance of the fixes and their potential consequences.
+If a patch release does not have pre-written release notes, the PR or issue title may be included.
    * For minor and major releases, the full release notes text for the release, including descriptions of migration instructions, deprecations, new features, etc.